Yayati-tech/Agent-Hubble/README.md

 - Failed remediations are reported via SNS
 - Environment variables should be encrypted
 - Consider using AWS Secrets Manager for sensitive configuration
+- GitHub tokens and Jira credentials should be stored securely

 ## 📊 Monitoring